Marco Giustiniani (bishop of Chios)

 Marco Giustiniani (1547–1640) was a Roman Catholic prelate who served as Roman Catholic Bishop of Chios (1604–1640).

 Biography

 Marco Giustiniani was ordained a priest in the Order of Preachers.
-On 31 May 1604, he was appointed during the papacy of Pope Gregory XIII as Bishop of Chios.
+On 31 May 1604, he was appointed as Bishop of Chios during the papacy of Pope Gregory XIII.
 On 12 June 1604, he was consecrated bishop by Girolamo Bernerio, Cardinal-Bishop of Albano, with Agostino Quinzio, Bishop of Korčula, and Vincenzo Giustiniani, Bishop of Gravina di Puglia, serving as co-consecrators.
-He served as Bishop of Chios until his death in 1640.
+He served as the local bishop until his death in 1640.